 4. Going with a partner?
 Choose wisely and discuss expectations clearly

 Regarding any sorts of holiday, your travelling partners are so essential that they add up a lot to your enjoyment during the trip!
-As a matter of fact, a cycling holiday requires a precise choice of company.
+As a matter of fact, a cycling holiday preparation tip requires a precise choice of company.
 Are your companions avid cyclists or riders who simply enjoy a leisure holiday?
-Make it clear which type you are in favour of; or you can go solo and join a group of other like-minded riders.
+Make it clear which type you are in favour of.
+Otherwise, you can go solo and join a group of other like-minded riders.

 Next step, you should discuss your expectations clearly because it’s important that you are on the same page.
 Are you riding all day or splitting your time between the bikes and the pubs/tourist attractions?
 When do you plan to tackle the climbs?
 Do you need a recovery day with shorter, flatter ride?